bkarstaedt/dotfiles/README.md

 After installing, open a new terminal window to see the effects.

-Feel free to customize the `.zshrc` file to match your preference.
+Follow https://github.com/powerline/fonts to install the fonts required by `powerlevel9k`.

 ## iTerm Settings